tnakamot/igmp-querierd/README.md

 ## Testing

-If you want to test igmp-querierd before installing it to your system, you may run
+If you want to test igmp-querierd before installing it to your system, run

     $ sudo python -m igmpquerier.service -i eth0

 in the root directory of this git repository.
-Then, run the command below to watch the IGMP traffice:
+Then, run the command below to watch the IGMP traffic:

     $ sudo tcpdump -nv -ieth0 igmp